imajus/filo-data-broker/evm/README.md

 USDFC_TOKEN_ADDRESS=0x...                         # Payment token (USDFC) contract address

 # Optional Configuration
+ETHERSCAN_API_KEY=your_api_key                     # For contract verification
 INITIAL_OPERATOR_COMMISSION_BPS=500               # Operator commission (default: 5%)
 ```

-**Security Warning**: Never commit `.env` files containing sensitive information like private keys to public repositories!

 ### Fund the Deployer Address

-Go to the [Calibrationnet testnet faucet](https://faucet.calibration.fildev.network/), and paste in your Ethereum address.
+Go to the [Calibrationnet testnet faucet](https://faucet.calibnet.chainsafe-fil.io/funds.html), and paste in your Ethereum address.
 This will send some calibration testnet FIL to the account.

 ## Architecture Overview